Disguised (esports)

 Disguised (abbreviated DSG) is an esports organization founded in 2023 by Canadian streamer Jeremy "Disguised Toast" Wang.
-The organization currently fields active teams in Valorant, League Of Legends, Apex Legends, and Tekken 8 with plans to compete in Teamfight Tactics in 2024.
+The organization currently fields active teams in Valorant, League Of Legends, Apex Legends, Tekken 8 and Overwatch with plans to compete in Teamfight Tactics in 2024.

 The organization's games are generally streamed on Disguised Toast's Twitch channel, and are marked by Disguised Toast's extreme passion and anxiety for his team to perform well.

 History

 On January 8, 2023, Internet personality Jeremy "Disguised Toast" Wang, announced a Valorant team under the name "Disguised".
 The team included members of the former Knights team, with the addition of two players: Steel, formerly a player for 100 Thieves and T1, and Clear, a rookie player.
 Disguised entered the Valorant Game Changers scene in March 2023.

 Disguised branched into League of Legends in June 2023, competing in the North American Challengers League (NACL), and expanded to Apex Legends in August 2023.
 Disguised's League of Legends team won the organization its first trophy, securing first place in the summer split of the NACL.
 Disguised also entered Teamfight Tactics in October 2023 in advance of the TFT Vegas Open.

 Wang won the Esports Personality of the Year in 2023 primarily for his work with Disguised.

 Disguised exited the Valorant Game Changers scene on December 20, 2023, in a tweet.

 In May 2024, Disguised entered into the fighting game scene by signing PhiDX to compete in Tekken 8 and announced a partnership with Chipotle Mexican Grill.

+In January 2026, Disguised announced in a tweet that an Overwatch team was formed and was set to play their first game in Korea, as part of a bootcamp.